f-ardila/dwarf_lensing/README.md

 # Measuring weak lensing in dwarf galaxies
-Project goal: Use MCMC to determine best fit parameters for Stellar-to-Halo Mass Relation (SHMR) model using variable scatter using weak lensing and stellar mass function (SMF).
+__Project goal__: Use MCMC to determine best fit parameters for Stellar-to-Halo Mass Relation (SHMR) model using variable scatter using weak lensing and stellar mass function (SMF).

 ## Directories
 - `MCMC`: most of the work is done here.
 This is where MCMCs were run to fit model parameters to data.